 |ultrasound head – air||0,999|

 Chart 3.
 Reflection coefficient at the medium boundaries Based on: Medical rehabilitation 2000 volume 4 – „Jonoforeza i fonoforeza”

 Typical ultrasound heads used in ultrasound therapy are constructed with disks made of ceramic exhibiting piezoelectric properties.
 Under the influence of alternating voltage applied to the electrodes sputtered on the flat parts, the disk thickness is changed.
 Therefore, the front of the head can be treated as an approximation of the vibrating piston.
 Because the typical diameters of the transducers are greater than the length of the emitted wave, the beam has non-uniform intensity distribution.
 This phenomenon is caused by the interference of waves generated by individual fragments of the head.
 Particularly large heterogeneity is observed in the so-called near-field where treatments are usually carried out.
-In the far field we observe a more uniform intensity distribution.
-For ultrasound head 4cm2/1MHz field boundary is just 10cm from the front of the head.
+In the far field, we observe a more uniform intensity distribution.
+For the ultrasound head, the 4cm2/1MHz field boundary is just 10cm from the front of the head.
 Figure 1 illustrates the characteristics of changes in the intensity of the wave on the transducer axis.
 Figure 2 shows the three-dimensional intensity distribution for the transducer with a diameter of 20mm, at a frequency of 2MHz and distances 6mm and 75mm from the head.